CARTAvis/carta-controller/docs/src/index.rst

 CARTA is the Cube Analysis and Rendering Tool for Astronomy.
 This document describes the installation and configuration process for the controller component.

-Detailed :ref:`step-by-step instructions<focal_instructions>` are provided for Ubuntu 20.04 (Focal Fossa).
-We officially support Ubuntu 20.04 and 18.04, and RHEL 7 and 8, with all available standard updates applied.
+Detailed step-by-step instructions are provided for :ref:`Ubuntu 20.04 (Focal Fossa)<focal_instructions>` and :ref:`CentOS 8<centos8_instructions>`.
+We officially support Ubuntu 18.04 and 20.04, and RHEL 7 and 8 (and their freely distributed binary-compatible alternatives, such as CentOS or AlmaLinux), with all available standard updates applied.

 .. toctree::
    :maxdepth: 2